VickyFi/R-Project/README.md

 # R-Project
 This repository contains the deliverable files required for the R Programming course of the class Mathematical and Programming Techiniques for Medical Data Analysis at Medical Informatics Master - AUTH.

+A live version of this project is available at: https://hd-predict-promesip.herokuapp.com/

 ## Getting Started

 For this project an R Shiny Dashboard application was implemented that urges the user to upload the heart.dat file.